We meet the nicest people by accident

 So, why should I choose you to repair my car?

-We have been in the business for over twenty-five years and have successfully completed nearly fifty thousand repairs.
+We have been in the business for over twenty-five years and have successfully completed over 5,000 repairs.
 We are held in the highest regard by our many customers, dealer partners and the better insurance companies and are well known throughout the Mountain Communities for consistently producing the highest quality finished product available.
 Why would you settle for anything but the best?

 What about my personal belongings?